jimthoburn/SVG-Gradient-Generator/README.md

 ### SVG Gradient Generator

-When building a “responsive” web site, it’s useful to keep everything on the page scalable by using vector images wherever possible.
-Buttons are one of the elements that often create a challange, with all of their glossy roundness and gradients galore.
+When building a “responsive” web site, it’s useful to keep everything on the page scalable by using vector images as much as possible.
+Buttons are one of the elements that often create a challenge, with all of their glossy roundness and gradients galore.

 This project is intended to make the process of creating plain HTML buttons